matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 So we make this change.
 We say foo now takes a Maybe X.  This is the way you write optionality.
-And returns a Y.  And the compiler, inside foo, will make sure that the code in foo does not accidentally fail to consider nothing.
+And returns a Y.  And the compiler, inside foo, will make sure that the code in foo does not accidentally fail to consider Nothing.
 Woo!
-That is all win.
+That is _all_ win.

 Except what?
 This breaks existing callers.
 This is a breaking change.
 It should be a compatible change, but it is a breaking